Swiddis/swiddis.github.io/_posts/2021-11-12-Descending-Arrays.md

 ![Animation of choosing an average position to the left](/assets/img/DescendingArrays/LeftAvg.gif)

 It seems reasonable that over one hop, we would cut the list in half, on average.
 Then after another hop, on average we would cut our initial list into a quarter.
 This type of halving comes up a lot in computer science: for example, in binary search or merge sort.
 When we see this type of halving, it's often indicative of logarithms being involved somehow.
 With binary search we have that our complexity from this halving is logarithmic, $O(\log_2(n))$, and with merge sort we also have a logarithm in the complexity, $O(n\log_2(n))$.
-In merge sort, the additional $n$ term comes from the fact that we're working on every partition, not just one.
+The additional $n$ term comes from the fact that we're working on every partition instead of just one.

 From this, it seems reasonable to guess that our mystery function is $h(n)=\log_2(n)$.
 Let's give it a shot!
 Modifying our code yet again...
 ```py